 The growing support for the co-financing of vaccines among developing countries is essential to the long-term sustainability of immunisation programmes that we support.

 Guyana took the lead in 2009 by becoming the first country to transition out of Gavi support and take over the full cost of their pentavalent vaccine programme.
-In 2014, 70 countries co-financed Gavi vaccines, with their co-financing payments totalling over US$ 80 million.
+In 2017, country co-financing of Gavi vaccines totalled US$ 136 million.